 - The breast pump may have to be modified to work properly

-If you have an old breast pump lying around in a drawer somewhere and you have a couple of goats that need regular milking, there may be some milking help in your future.
-Figuring out how to make your breast pump work on a goat is just the first consideration.
-Understanding the safest way to milk your goat and how to maintain sanitation and the health of your goats are essential as well.
+If you have an old breast pump lying around in a drawer and a couple of goats that need regular milking, there may be some help in your future.
+The first consideration is figuring out how to make your breast pump work on a goat.
+Understanding the safest way to milk your goat and how to maintain sanitation and your goats’ health are also essential.

 New milking machines use a pulse feature that more closely resembles hand milking.
 If you plan to use a breast pump for milking your goats, you should make sure of a few things.

-- If possible, your pump should have the ability to use larger containers than the 4 or 6-ounce jars usually used.
+- If possible, your pump should be able to use larger containers than the four or 6-ounce jars usually used.

 - Be sure all the parts of your setup will stand up to repeated sterilization to prevent contaminating your goats’ milk.

-- Hospital Grade Breast Pumps – If you have more than a few goats to milk and you can’t afford to spend what a commercially built milking machine will set you back, you might consider converting a used hospital-grade breast pump to your needs.
+- Hospital-Grade Breast Pumps – If you have more than a few goats to milk and can’t afford to spend what a commercially built milking machine will set you back, you might consider converting a used hospital-grade breast pump to your needs.
 Now they are about the same price as a milking machine, but can often be found used for a reasonable price.

-- Electric Breast Pumps – The vast number of breast pumps available on the market today fall into this category.
-Typically, they come as a kit with a carry bag, a cooler for the milk.
+- Electric Breast Pumps – The vast number of breast pumps available today fall into this category.
+Typically, they come as a kit with a carry bag and a cooler for the milk.
 Most models are doubles with two pumps for more efficient operation.
-These are the easiest to convert to use for milking goats
+These are the easiest to convert to use for milking goats.

-- Wearable Breast Pumps – Battery operated and able to be worn and used hands-free, wearable breast pumps are quite popular.
-However, these portable battery-operated options just don’t lend themselves very well to milking goats.
+- Wearable Breast Pumps – Battery-operated and able to be worn and used hands-free, wearable breast pumps are quite popular.
+However, these portable battery-operated options don’t lend themselves very well to milking goats.

-- Manual Breast Pumps – The old standbys are still available with some great new features.
-These hand-operated breast pumps can certainly be modified to work as milking machines for your goats, but you don’t gain much over hand-milking, so why bother?
+- Manual Breast Pumps – The old standbys have some great new features.
+These hand-operated breast pumps can undoubtedly be modified to work as milking machines for your goats, but you don’t gain much over hand-milking, so why bother?

-We need to be clear that almost any breast pump will express milk from a goat.
+We must be clear that almost any breast pump will express milk from a goat.
 The challenge is to do it consistently and without harming the goat.
 There are some criteria for the breast pump that will make this possible.

 - Suction Pressure – A significant concern when converting a breast pump to use with your goats is the vacuum pressure generated in the system.
-You must be sure that your breast pump doesn’t generate more than 15lbs of pressure during the pump cycle.
-Anymore and you chance injuring your goat.
+You must be sure that your breast pump doesn’t generate more than 15 lbs of pressure during the pump cycle: any more and your chance to injure your goat.

-- Pulse Operation – As we mentioned before, a breast pump that operated in a pulse fashion more closely mimics hand milking and is gentler on the goats.
-Most newer breast pumps have a pulse setting
+- Pulse Operation – As we mentioned before, a breast pump that operates in a pulse fashion more closely mimics hand milking and is gentler on the goats.
+Most newer breast pumps have a pulse setting.

-- Fitting the Cups – Face it, goat teats are not at all like humans.
+- Fitting the Cups – Face it, goat teats are not like humans.
 Size and shape are radically different.
-Finding a fit for your goat can be a challenge and may require some experimentation.
+Finding a fit for your goat can be challenging and require some experimentation.

 - Medela two-phase Expression technology